vishnuabhi4/Data-Structure-JS/Array/Exercise-median-of-two-sorted-array.md

     const mid = totalLength >> 1;                                      // Integer division by 2
     const isEven = totalLength % 2 === 0;                              // Check if the total length is even

-    while (true) {                                                     // Binary search to find the median const mid1 = left + right;                                     // Calculate mid indices for both arrays based on left and right pointers const mid2 = mid - mid1 - 2;
+    while (true) {                                                     // while (true) creates an infinite loop.
+The condition specified (true) is always truthy const mid1 = left + right;                                     // The loop stops condition is met, which results in a return const mid2 = mid - mid1 - 2;

         const { aLeft, aRight, bLeft, bRight } = getPointers(          // Get pointers to elements on both sides of mid indices in both arrays